 - Identify staffing trends such as an increase in attrition rates or the use staff augmentation services.
 Why has turnover increased?
 Was the increase in outside services a conscious business decision or is there another root cause for this?
 This can help you make adjustments in your resource management strategy.

-Interested in learning more about BOEMax and MaxTeam and how they can help you manage your resource requirements from new business development to project closeout?
-Give us a call today or schedule a demo.
+Interested in learning more about our bidding and cost control software products, BOEMax and MaxTeam, and how they can help you manage your resource requirements from new business development to project closeout?
+Give us a call today or schedule a software demo.